Mengmi/deepfuturegaze_gan/README.md

 We provide the souce codes of comparative methods used in our experiments.
 They can be download from [HERE](https://drive.google.com/file/d/13TeBMLk5tE3vTsbXuyD7gXO1TG65msgG/view?usp=sharing).
 These methods include: AIM, AWS, Itti, SUN, ImSig, GBVS, Center Bias, AWSD, OBDL, SALICON (refer to our paper for respective descriptions) and variants of our DFG model.
 We modified their source codes in order to test on our datasets.
 One can also directly download their original source codes from their websites.

 ### Saliency on static images
 This includes AIM, AWS, Itti, SUN, ImSig, GBVS, Center Bias and SALICON.
-In ```+pami``` :

-Run "MMComputeAAEAUCAdversial_future_holly.m" to test these methods on future frames in Hollywood2 Dataset.
+Run "+pami/MMComputeAAEAUCAdversial_future_holly.m" to test these methods on future frames in Hollywood2 Dataset.

-Run "MMComputeAAEAUCAdversialCurrentFrame_hollywood.m" to test these methods on current frames.
+Run "+pami/MMComputeAAEAUCAdversialCurrentFrame_hollywood.m" to test these methods on current frames.

 Run "salicon/MMsalicon_holly_train.lua" to train SALICON model.